bekk/bekk-christmas/post/react/what-and-why-and-how-are-worklets-in-reanimated-2.md

     url: https://wcandillon.gitbook.io/redash/
 authors: []
 ---
 Reanimated has been part of the React Native ecosystem for quite some time.
 It gives developers the opportunity to run animations on the native thread, making the dream of a constant 60 fps not too distant at all.
 The downside of Reanimated was it's quite difficult to learn API.
-But this is all about to change with the soon to be released version 2 of this popular library.
+A simple calculation like 10 + 8 * 4 would be \`add(10, multiply(8, 4))\`.
+But this is all about to change with version 2 of Reanimated, currently in its first release candidate.

-In version to we write JavaScript.
-But fear not, the brilliant people of at Software Mansion who are developing this as granted us our very our JS-thread to make sure that we won't be affected by potential obstacles our "normal" JS-code are throwing out there.
+In the new version we write JavaScript.
+But fear not, the brilliant people of at Software Mansion who are developing this as granted us our very our JS-thread to make sure that we won't be affected by potential obstacles our "normal" JS-code might be throwing out there.

-Besides us being able to write our animations in JS with a very slick new API, we are also introduced to a few new concepts within the Reanimated sphere.
+Besides us being able to write our animations in JS and a very slick new API, we are also introduced to a few new concepts within the Reanimated sphere.
 One of these concepts being Worklets.

 ## Worklets, you say?

-Really, a Worklet is a JS function we define in our code that we can run on the UI thread.
+Really, a Worklet is a JS function we define in our code that that gets compiled at runtime to run on its own JS-thread, far and away from React Natives one.
 Defining a Worklet is as easy as using the "worklet" directive, like so:

 ```
 function myWorklet() {